the-alchemist88/Cpp_helper_codes/Inheritence/RTTI_Notes.md

 		```
 	-  name() (returns const char*)

 	returns the type as C-string.
-Implementation dependant(depends on compiler)
+The returned string is implementation-defined(compiler-spesific).

+- The types of expressions used as operands of the typeid operator do not have to be related by inheritance, unlike the dynamic_cast operator.

 - The behaviour of typeid operator depends on whether the types are polymorphic or non-polymorphic.
 Ex:
  ```cpp
 class Base{